dakwak-apps/wordpress/README.txt

 Machine translation comes for free with your subscription.
 And if you want to improve the quality, you can edit the translation directly on our platform, or with a single click of a button have it professionally translated and automatically published on your translated website.

-INSTALLATION STEPS:
+== Installation ==

-1- Download and extract pluing to the directory wp-content/plugins/dakwak 2- Activate plugin from Wordpress admin interface
+1. Download and extract pluing to the directory wp-content/plugins/dakwak
+2. Activate plugin from Wordpress admin interface
-3- Go to Appearance > Widgets
+3. Go to Appearance > Widgets
-4- Drag and Drop Dakwak Widget in the preferred region 5- Fill the Dakwak Widget settings form which will create a new Dakwak user with the chosen translation settings.
+4. Drag and Drop Dakwak Widget in the preferred region
+5. Fill the Dakwak Widget settings form which will automatically Create or Retrieve a Dakwak user with the chosen translation settings.
-6- Save settings.
+6. Save settings.

+== Screenshots ==

+1. /assets/screenshot-1.png

+== Changelog ==